SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 # Steps Taken

 1. View %PATH%
-   - Command
+   - Command:

      ```echo %PATH%```
-   - Output
+   - Output:

      ```C:\Windows\System32;C:\Windows;C:\Windows\System32\wbem;C:\Windows\System32\WindowsPowerShell\v1.0\;C:\Windows\System32\OpenSSH\;c:\Program files\Git\cmd;C:\Program Files\PowerShell\7\;C:\Users\htb-         student\AppData\Local\Microsoft\WindowsApps;```
-   - Interpretation
+   - Interpretation:

      The %PATH% environment variable contains a list of directories that Windows searches to locate executables when a command is run without a full path.
      Each directory is separated by a semicolon (;) and is searched in order from left to right.